 First, the task description is quite long here.
 And as you can see, I’ve highlighted some stuff that I particularly want to talk about.

-It says “the contractor” [does this or that], but it doesn’t really matter who is doing the analysis, and actually, the customer needs to do some to inform themselves, otherwise they won’t really understand what they’re doing.
-Whoever does it needs to perform and document PHA.
+It says “the contractor” [does this or that], but it doesn’t really matter who is doing the analysis, and actually, the customer needs to do something to inform themselves, otherwise they won’t really understand what they’re doing.
+Whoever does it needs to perform and document a PHA.
 It’s about determining initial risk assessments.
 There’s going to be more work, more detailed work done later.
 But for now, we’re doing an initial risk assessment of identified hazards.
 And those hazards will be associated with the design or the functions that we’re proposing to introduce.
 That’s very important.
 We don’t need a design to do this.
-We can get in early when we have user requirements, functional requirements, that kind of thing.
+We can get in early when we have user requirements, functional requirements, and that kind of thing.

 Doing this work will help us make better requirements for the system.
 So, we need to evaluate those hazards for severity and probability.
 It says based on the best available data.
 And of course, early in a program, that’s another big issue.
 We’ll talk about that more later.
-It says including mishap data as well, if accessible: American term mishap, it means an accident, but we’re avoiding any kind of suggestion about whether it is accidental or deliberate.
-It might be stupidity, deliberate, whatever.
+It says to include mishap data as well, if accessible: American term mishap, means an accident, but we’re avoiding any kind of suggestion about whether it is accidental or deliberate.
+It might be stupidity, deliberate, or whatever.
 It’s a mishap.
 It’s an undesirable event.

 Reading & Scope